phwashresources/phwashresources.github.io/_pillars/good-governance.md

    Effective governance is the middle ground where the government and community engages in constant, constructive partnerships to determine quality of life.
 Community life should include enforcement of developed policies and resource management.
    <br/><br/>

    The Department of Interior and Local Government (DILG) builds WaSH governance.
-Due to no locally mandated departments responsible for WaSH efforts, the DILG developed two documents,Karapatan at Kaalaman sa Katubigan, to discuss concepts, challenges and operations of Human Rights-Based Local WatSan Governance.
+Without locally mandated departments responsible for WaSH efforts, the DILG developed two documents, Karapatan at Kaalaman sa Katubigan, to discuss concepts, challenges and operations of Human Rights-Based Local WatSan Governance.
    <br/><br/>
    <h4>Linked to funding streams, the program:</h4>
     <ul type="circle">